vs alternatives¶

 - You already run Reflector and only mirror Secrets.
 Keep Reflector.
 The added per-mirror CR isn't worth the churn — though note that

-projection'sdestination.namespaceSelectorgives you Reflector-style fan-out with per-namespace status. - You already run Kyverno and want to mirror based on source labels (one policy generating many destinations from multiple sources).
+ClusterProjection'snamespaceSelectorgives you Reflector-style fan-out with per-namespace status and a CR you cankubectl get. - You already run Kyverno and want to mirror based on source labels (one policy generating many destinations from multiple sources).
 Stick with Kyverno —

-projectiondoesn't do source selectors yet, only destination namespace selectors. - You want the mirror rule to be a first-class, diffable, per-destination object you can
+projectiondoesn't do source selectors, only destination namespace selectors viaClusterProjection. - You want the mirror rule to be a first-class, diffable, per-destination object you can

 kubectl getand wait on — and you need Kinds beyond ConfigMap/Secret.
-That'sprojection. - You want conflict-safe-by-default (refuses to overwrite unowned objects).
-That's
+That'sprojection. - You want tenants to self-serve same-namespace mirrors without granting them cluster-tier authority.
+That's namespaced

 projection; the others generally don't do this. - You want per-mirror status conditions and a Prometheus counter you can alert on.
 That's